Tim Arnold (musician): Digital Departure (2025)

-In November 2025, Arnold announced what he called a “Digital Departure”, marking the end of his public online presence.
-The announcement coincided with his Super Connected performance at Edinburgh’s Pleasance Theatre, described as the live marker of his departure from digital platforms.
-His UK Government petition advocating for parental choice over children’s digital exposure reached 10,000 signatures, qualifying for an official government response, and received support from public figures including Olivia Colman, Stephen Fry, Chrissie Hynde, and Kevin Godley.
+In November 2025, Arnold announced what he called a "Digital Departure", marking the end of his public online presence.
+The announcement coincided with his Super Connected performance at Edinburgh's Pleasance Theatre, described as the live marker of his departure from digital platforms.
+His UK Government petition advocating for parental choice over children's digital exposure reached 10,000 signatures, qualifying for an official government response, and received support from public figures including Olivia Colman, Stephen Fry, Chrissie Hynde, and Kevin Godley.

 Personal life

-Arnold lives in London and was listed to represent Soho in Historic England's 2016 exhibition 'I Am London'.
+Arnold lives in London and was listed to represent Soho in Historic England's 2016 exhibition I Am London.
 He is a feminist and a lifelong vegetarian.
-Arnold is on the autism spectrum and has attention deficit hyperactivity disorder, and was professionally diagnosed with autism in 2022, describing his music as an "autistic pursuit of balance and inner harmony that sometimes looks like art".
+Arnold is on the autism spectrum and has attention deficit hyperactivity disorder, and was diagnosed with autism in 2022, describing his music as an "autistic pursuit of balance and inner harmony that sometimes looks like art".